solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 If the water and carbonic acid permeating a limestone dissolve out and hold the carbonate of lime in saturated solution, any diminution of the carbonic acid would cause the lime to be precipitated in concentric zones as in oolite, or in radial-concentric patterns as in many Stromatoporoids.

 In _Beatricea_ and _Labechia_ the wavy vesicular patterns give the impression of being due to forces acting in a rhythmical and undulatory fashion.
 In the former "genus" the shape is frequently that of a hollow cylinder, and the wavelets are in concentric series and convex outwards.
-(See Nicholson's 'Monograph,' Plate 8.
+(See Nicholson's _Monograph_, Plate 8.
 Figs. 1-3.)

 The agencies which have led to the formation of Stromatoporoids have acted not on homogeneous limestones but on hardened nummulitic deposits.